heyDevhere/airbnb/README.md

 This project is configured in vscode and is a simple implementation

   * Clone this repository.
+  * Clone the Starter Code => It consists of the custom hooks , redux , themes amd other assests like images icons etc
   * Do not forget to add node modules by "npm i legacy--peer-dep" command
   * use npm run dev to run the file
   * if you have map box api access token then simply replace the const MAP_BOX_API="with your key"